-PRE STRESSED CONCRETE

-IV B.Tech - I Semester (Code : 18CED31)
+PRE STRESSED CONCRETE IV B.Tech - I Semester (Code : 18CED31)

-Lectures 4 Tutorial ( 0 Practical 0 Credits 3 Continuous Internal As sessment : 50 Semester End Exa mination n (3 Hours) 50
+Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuous Internal Assessment : 50 Semester End Exa mination (3 Hours) 50

-- To highlight the concepts of pre-stressing in concrete and materials used for prestressing. - To analyze the general mechanical behavior of pre-stressed concrete members on comparison with those of RCC members. - To understand various losses of pre-stress and estimate the deflection in pre-stressed concrete members. - > To design pre-stressed concrete beams. - > To analyze and design of end anchorages for pre-stressed concrete members.
+1. To highlight the concepts of pre-stressing in concrete and materials used for pre-stressing.

+2. To analyze the general mechanical behavior of pre-stressed concrete members on comparison with those of RCC members.

+3. To understand various losses of pre-stress and estimate the deflection in pre-stressed concrete members.

+4. To design pre-stressed concrete beams.

+5. To analyze and design of end anchorages for pre-stressed concrete members.

-- CO1 Understand the concepts of pre-stressing in concrete and state the necessity for high strength steel and concrete in PSC and explanation of the various types of pre-stressing systems.' - CO2 Understand the difference in the analysis of general mechanical behavior of PSC and RCC members. - CO3 Evaluate the total losses allowed for design of PSC members and estimating the deflection in PSC members. - CO4 Analyzing and designing the end anchorages for pre-stressed concrete members.
+1. Understand the concepts of pre-stressing in concrete and state the necessity for high strength steel and concrete in PSC and explanation of the various types of pre-stressing systems.

+2.Understand the difference in the analysis of general mechanical behavior of PSC and RCC members.

+3.Evaluate the total losses allowed for design of PSC members and estimating the deflection in PSC members.

+4.Design pre-stressed concrete beams using IS1343.

+5. Analyzing and designing the end anchorages for pre-stressed concrete members.